Educators talk about Google Docs

 Teachers are using Google Docs both to publish announcements about upcoming assignments and to monitor student progress via an interactive process which allows you to give guidance when it might be of maximum benefit – while your student is still working on an assignment.
 Through the revisions history, you can see clearly who contributed to what assignment and when; if a student says he or she worked on a given project over the last two weeks, it will be documented (no more "dog ate my homework" excuses).

 Students will find that Google Docs can help them stay organized and keep on top of their assignments.
-They never have to remember to save their work; it happens automatically.
+They never have to remember to save their work; Google Drive automatically saves changes.
 It's easy to collaborate online with fellow students, even when they aren't in the same place, and they can get feedback easily from teachers, parents, relatives and tutors, and enter updates anytime from anywhere.
 And kids can go back to the revisions history to see how their assignment has evolved, and who has helped.